Cinco Rios Lodge, Chile

 Non-Angler Activities:

-A guide is on staff to take non-angling guests for hikes, horseback riding excursions, kayaking, and mountain biking.
+A guide is on staff to take non-angling guests on hikes, horseback riding excursions, kayaking, and mountain biking adventures.

 • Ground transfers between Balmaceda Airport and the Lodge